 Many medications can cause side effects.
 A side effect is an unwanted response to a medication when it is taken in normal doses.
 Side effects can be mild or severe, temporary or permanent.

-The side effects listed below are not experienced by everyone who takes this medication.
+The side effects listed below are not experienced by everyone who uses this medication.
 If you are concerned about side effects, discuss the risks and benefits of this medication with your doctor.

-The following side effects have been reported by at least 1% of people taking this medication.
+The following side effects have been reported by at least 1% of people using this medication.
 Many of these side effects can be managed, and some may go away on their own over time.